chalaschek/notices/README.md

-## Pub/Sub
+## Broadcast

-The *notices* pub/sub framework extends objects with the ability to broadcast and comsume message in a pub/sub like manner.
+The *notices* broadcast framework extends objects with the ability to broadcast and comsume message in a pub/sub like manner.

 ### API